- 3 min read

 - Compare rates and make sure you can afford monthly payments.

 - Shop around and compare 20-year mortgage rates and fees to other loans.

 20-Year Mortgage Loan Rates: Cutting Corners

-Before you take a mortgage loan, ask yourself “how much can I afford each month?”
-In order to increase your savings look for the lowest interest rate over the shortest term.
-Many first time purchasers look to take larger loans with a 30-year FRM (fixed rate mortgage).
-Refinance borrowers often look for lower term mortgages and with low interest rates look for 15-year FRM.
+Before you take a mortgage loan, ask yourself, “How much can I afford each month?”
+In order to increase your savings, look for the lowest interest rate over the shortest term.
+Many first-time purchasers look to take larger loans with a 30-year FRM (fixed rate mortgage).
+Refinance borrowers looking for lower-term mortgages with low-interest rates, and a low monthly payment often choose a 15-year FRM.

 If you can afford the payments, then a 20-year mortgage loan offers a compromise between a 30-year FRM and a 15-year FRM.
 A 15-year FRM is cheaper, but maybe not affordable.
 If you can pay more than the 30-year FRM, then consider the 20-year FRM.
 Even if the interest rate is only marginally cheaper, you will save money by paying off your loan quicker.

 In order to help you decide whether a 20-year mortgage loan is right for you, learn to: •

 20-Year Mortgage Rates: Compare Interest Rates and Fees